roshanis/10kings/chapter8_kapilendra_deva_gajapati.md

 "*Subhan Allah*," breathed Captain Yusuf ibn Ahmad beside me, his weathered face pale with shock.
 "How does one Hindu king command such numbers?
 Our entire sultanate could not field half this force."

-During my thirty-one years of fighting against and occasionally alongside the Gajapati forces, I would learn that the answer lay not in mere numerical superiority but in the genius of a ruler who had transformed the ancient kingdom of Kalinga into the most powerful Hindu empire since the Mauryas.
-Kapilendra Deva had not simply inherited an army—he had created a military machine that could simultaneously fight the Vijayanagara Empire, the Bahmani Sultanate, and the Bengal Sultanate while conquering territory from the Ganges to the Kaveri.
+During thirty-one years of fighting against and occasionally alongside the Gajapati forces, I would learn that the answer lay not in mere numerical superiority but in the genius of a ruler who had transformed the ancient kingdom of Kalinga into the most powerful Hindu empire since the Mauryas.
+Kapilendra Deva had not simply inherited an army; he had created a military machine that could simultaneously fight the Vijayanagara Empire, the Bahmani Sultanate, and the Bengal Sultanate while conquering territory from the Ganges to the Kaveri.

 His strength lay not merely in numbers but in the calculating intelligence that wielded them with a precision that would have honored the great commanders of antiquity.
 This was not the chaotic bravery of traditional Hindu warfare but methodical conquest conducted according to principles that combined ancient Indian military wisdom with innovations that challenged every assumption about the limitations of regional Hindu power.